Jet shape modifications in holographic dijet systems

 Fig. \ref{fig:RAA} (left) shows the resulting suppression of jets of a given $p_{T}$ relative to the initial ensemble (the jet nuclear modification factor $R_{AA}^{{\rm jet}}$), for all jets in the ensemble separated by their initial positions.
 Jets produced at the center lose much more energy on average than jets produced at the edge and hence are more suppressed.
 In order to quantify the effects of the path length imbalance and the jet width fluctuations on the $A_{J}$ distribution we show the distribution for the ensemble separately for different initial positions (dijets originating at the center always have balanced path lengths), see Fig. \ref{fig:RAA} (middle), and subsequently for the subset of these dijets where the two jets have the same jet width, see Fig. \ref{fig:RAA} (right).
 In this case the jets in a dijet system do not have independent energy loss fluctuations.
-When the dijets have both widths varying independently the asymmetry does not depend strongly on the path length, confirming results of \citep{Milhano:2015mng}.
+When the dijets have both widths varying independently the asymmetry does not depend strongly on the path length, confirming results of \cite{Milhano:2015mng}.
 However, for the theoretical case that both jets in a dijet have the same width the path length imbalance is crucial to obtain the dijet imbalance.
-It is surprising to note that on average the final $A_{J}$ distribution is almost identical regardless of whether the jet widths fluctuate independently or not.
-It is also almost identical to the one obtained for centrally-produced dijets.
+It is surprising to note that on average the final $A_{J}$ distribution is almost identical regardless of whether the jet widths fluctuate independently or not, and furthermore that the fluctuating dijets created at the edge ($x=6.5\,$ fm) are in fact less asymmetric than the fluctuating ones.
+The dijet asymmetry is also almost identical to the one obtained for centrally-produced dijets.
+This surprising finding in particular implies that the dijet distribution is rather robust and that describing energy loss fluctuations is not crucial for obtaining the correct dijet asymmetry distribution.
+However, this is not the case for more sophisticated observables discussed below.